Help for Paying Your Bill

 The Power to Care

 Entergy, its employees and its customers regularly contribute to The Power to Care, a special fund that provides emergency utility assistance for elderly and disabled customers.
-Inquiries on applying for The Power to Care should be directed to the Southern Bancorp Community Partners, (formerly Southern Good Faith Fund), 501-661-0322 Ext.
-31 or go to their web site for additional information.
+The Arkansas Energy Network is the program administrator for this fund.
+Additional information on applying for assistance can be found on their web site at http://www.arenergynet.org/.
 To donate to the Power to Care, click here.

 The LIHEAP Program